Budget Salary and Benefit Costs

 - Undergraduate Student

-As you add personnel, each new person is added as the top row, for easy access.
+As you add personnel, each new person displays in the top row, so that the column headers are visible.
 A Sort by Role link displays above the All Periods column.
 When active, clicking it will rearrange the list of personnel to match the order in the drop-down.
 It will only be active when the list is not in order.

 Adding Placeholder Personnel

 There are two side panels with additional details for personnel.
-Each can be closed by clicking on the blue X to the right of the panel name, or by clicking somewhere outside of the panel.
+You can close either panel by clicking on the blue X to the right of the panel name, or by clicking somewhere outside of the panel.

 Personnel Details Panel